openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The Wallet MUST link every Verifiable Presentation returned to the Verifier in the VP Token to the `client_id` and the `nonce` values of the respective Authentication Request.

 The Verifier MUST validate every individual Verifiable Presentation in an Authorization Response and ensure that it is linked to the values of the `client_id` and the `nonce` parameter it had used for the respective Authorization Request.
-If the response contains
+If the response contains multiple Verifiable Presentations which do not contain the same nonce value, the response is rejected.

 The `client_id` is used to detect the presentation of Verifiable Credentials to a party other than the one intended.
 This allows Verifiers take appropriate action in that case, such as not accepting the Verifiable Presentation.
 The `nonce` value binds the Presentation to a certain authentication transaction and allows the Verifier to detect injection of a Presentation in the flow, which is especially important in the flows where the Presentation is passed through the front-channel.